-- Provisions of the catch share program facilitate future changes to the stock management units-minimizing the need for reallocation decisions when stock management units change. - As overfished stocks rebuild and increase their abundance, the probability of capture also rises, increasing the likelihood that the fishery will meet or exceed the catch limit.
+As overfished stocks rebuild and increase their abundance, the probability of capture also rises, increasing the likelihood that the fishery will meet or exceed the catch limit.
 While recovery of these stocks is positive overall, there can be a lag between stock recovery, NMFS's documentation of the recovery, and resulting higher catch limits.
-For example, the 2015 canary rockfish stock assessment documented the recovery; however, increases in catch limits did not go into effect until 2017.
+For example, the

+2015 canary rockfish stock assessment documented the recovery; however, increases in catch limits did not go into effect until 2017.

 This section includes a qualitative description of an assessment of best available science to inform management decisions.
-The best available science is used in development of stock assessments, rebuilding analyses, and methods for determining management reference points (OFLs, ABC, ACLs, etc.).
+The best available science was used in development of stock assessments, rebuilding analyses, and methods for determining management reference points (overfishing limit, acceptable biological catch, annual catch limit, etc.).
 These areas form the basis for determining harvest levels and evaluation of socioeconomic impacts.
-In addition to stock science, the NWFSC has developed a model application, IO-PAC, for estimating personal income impacts of commercial fishing on the West Coast (discussed more in Section 3.1.3(b)).
-NMFS and the Council used the best available scientific information in developing all of the proposed actions associated with the catch share program (Amendment 20 EIS June 2010).
+The catch share program required an increase in the amount and quality of scientific data in order to support effective monitoring and long-term management.
+Improvements in observer data (increased coverage) and economic data provide a foundation of high quality scientific information on which to support management of the catch share program.
+Improved data collection has collateral benefits for other fishery management actions.